BeckTimothy/MyKBFirmware/README.md

 ---

-This software is for my Plank 40% keyboard I'm using for on-the-go Web development.
+This keymap firmware is developed by [Timothy Beck,](https://github.com/BeckTimothy) for the Plank 40% keyboard, for on-the-go Web development within the PhpStorm IDE.
 I prefer to have my symbols on my home row and I use curly braces more than square brackets so I'm swapping their shifted state as well as adding useful niche macros for templating projects.
+I've also swapped the debounce mode to per-key to allow less chance of a kind of 'blocking' under rare circumstances when two keys are pressed within 5ms of each other and increased the polling rate to 1000 tps instead of the default 125 preventing another type of rare 'blocking' when keys are pressed within 8ms of each other, blech.

 To modify my firmware merge my qmk_firmware folder into yours and make any necessary edits to the files provided